They are a logical, SEO-friendly way to organize your content, and they’re only becoming more important in 2026.

-- More engagement – It’s easy for readers to find related content and consume more.
+- Improve user experience, making it easier for readers to find related content and consume more

 In this guide, you’ll learn how to create a content pillar for your website.